Which is Better for Me? A Letter of Credit or Cash Against Documents?

 - The Buyer works with its commercial finance company to issue a Letter of Credit, naming the Seller as beneficiary.

-- The commercial finance company issues the Letter of Credit, which is a binding promise that the finance company will pay the Seller a specified sum.
+- The commercial finance company issues the Letter of Credit, a binding promise that the finance company will pay the Seller a specified sum.

-- The commercial finance company will reserve the amount of the letter of credit from usage under the Buyer’s credit facility.
-Because the Letter of Credit is a promise to pay, the fees attached to it can be much higher than on borrowed funds, normally around 3-5%.
+- The commercial finance company will reserve the amount of the letter of credit for usage under the Buyerโs credit facility.
+Because the Letter of Credit is a promise to pay, the fees attached to it can be much higher than on borrowed funds, usually around 3-5%.

 - Open Letters of Credit typically have many conditions attached to them.
 They are negotiable after a certain date.

-- The Seller presents the Letter of Credit to its financial institution which in turn surrenders it to the commercial finance company for payment.
+- The Seller presents the Letter of Credit to its financial institution, which surrenders it to the commercial finance company for payment.

 Letters of Credit Benefits:

-- Seller is relieved of collection risk – they are now being paid directly by a well-established finance company.
+- The seller is relieved of collection risk โ they are now being paid directly by a well-established finance company.

 - Easy, straightforward process.

-- Buyer can get attractive payment terms because the Seller has assurance that the paying party is credit worthy.
+- Buyers can get attractive payment terms because the Seller has the assurance that the paying party is credit-worthy.

-- Payment date can be extended to the benefit of the Buyer’s working capital cycle.
+- The payment date can be extended to benefit the Buyerโs working capital cycle.

 Letters of Credit Negatives: